missing233/nokia-keygen/Readme.md

 snprintf(ssidName,0x40,"ALHN-%s",__n + 0x74c4ee);
 ```

-We leave to the reader the pleasure to reverse the XML and the binary for a complete and detailed understanding of what is going on (BONUS: lots of cleartext hardcoded credentials can be found during this process...)
+We leave to the reader the pleasure of reversing the XML and the binary for a complete and detailed understanding of what is going on (BONUS: lots of cleartext hardcoded credentials can be found during this process...)

 For what we are concerned there are just a few ideas that we need to make clear.

 First of all, these are not exactly format strings.
-By inspecting the code/doing test with `ritool` is pretty immediate to understand that the meaning of the most used"format strings" is the following:
+By inspecting the code/doing test with `ritool` it's immediate to understand that the meaning of the most used"format strings" is the following:

 - %4s: lower 2 bytes of the serial code, represented in hex
 - %4m: lower 2 bytes of the MAC address, represented in hex